Actuarial-Control-Cycle-T1-2024/group-page-showcase-aspiring-actuaries/README.md

 ## Background and program

 SuperLife is one of the major life insurance companies of Lumaria.
 We have been asked to develop a health incentive program that SuperLife can pair with its longer-term life insurance products.
 SuperLife are looking to improve its policyholders’ expected mortality once the policyholder has purchased an insurance policy.
 Specifically, SuperLife's primary goals are:
    - Incentivise healthy behaviours through participation in the program
    - Decrease expected mortality
    - Increase product marketability and competitiveness
    - Add economic value to SuperLife

 We propose a health program that includes a smoking cessation program, a weight management program and cancer prevention initiatives.
-This proposal and insights have been delivered in the form of a [report](Aspiring_Actuaries_Report.pdf).

 ## Key insights